roehampton/module-content/software-development-3/week-10/lab/README.md

 printfn "%i" result  //output should be 4
 ```

-In visual studio, roll over the function name to see its 'signature'
+Roll your mouse over the function name to see its 'signature'

 Try it with strings: